 For over one century, a mostly linear supply chain from the manufacturing site to patients was predominant.
 Cell and gene therapies require biotech companies to follow a different approach.

 As an example for autologous cell therapies, the production of CAR T-cells begins in healthcare centers with harvesting blood cells from patients in a process termed apheresis.
-The blood cells must be frozen and transported to the therapy manufacturing site, oftentimes partnerships with contract manufacturing organizations (CMOs).
-Transport must occur under strictly cryogenic conditions, e. g. liquid nitrogen, within 50 hours, therefore a reliable cold chain must be in place.
+The blood cells must be frozen and transported to the pharmaceutical manufacturing site, in many cases partnerships with contract manufacturing organizations (CMOs).
+Transport must occur under strictly controlled conditions.

 After modification of the native T-cells into therapeutic CAR T-cells, the logistics for treatment of the patient have to be taken care of.
 This requires orchestration of all stakeholders: